vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 T

-Sunday and in conjunction with Pusya nakṣatra then Skandayāga should be performed, which leads to the fulfil ment of all desires.
+Sunday and in conjunction with Puṣya nakṣatra then Skandayāga should be performed, which leads to the fulfil ment of all desires.
 About a dozen yāgas are mentioned in HV.
 Vide SmK 455-479 for three kinds of Grahayajñas

 that are different from those in HV II.
 590-592.
 Ghatasthāpanavidhi—Vide above pp. 183-184 under Durgāpūjā